-- Parsnips can be replaced with a different root veggie such as carrots, turnips, swede, rutabaga, cassava, yuca, yams, potatoes, sweet potatoes, beetroot, celeriac.
+- Parsnips can be replaced with a different root veggie such as carrots, turnips, swede, rutabaga, potatoes, sweet potatoes, or celeriac.

-- For a gluten-free curried parsnip soup select a gluten-free veggie stock and ensure that any spice/herb mixes used are also free from gluten ingredients.
+- For a gluten-free curried parsnip soup use a gluten-free veggie stock and ensure that any spice powders used are also free from gluten ingredients.

-- Serve parsnip soup with your favourite curry condiments and accompaniments such as mango chutney, mint sauce, lime pickle, poppadum's, lentil crisps/crackers, naan breads, vegan cream, sour cream or plain yogurt.
+- Serve parsnip soup with your favourite curry condiments and accompaniments such as mango chutney, mint sauce, lime pickle, poppadum's, lentil crisps, naan breads, chapati's, flatbreads, etc.

 Tag us in using #traditionalplantbasedcooking @traditionalplantbasedcooking.com

 Its very much appreciated!
 All the best, Jacq x